Parish Profile

 Program Highlights

-There are an abundance of barriers Louisiana residents face that prevent living healthy lives, and offering resources for these challenges to West Baton Rouge residents remains our priority.
-To address these concerns, a comprehensive nutrition education and physical activity program is provided.
-The objectives of these nutrition programs are to have adults and youth increase their knowledge of budget-friendly healthful food choices, benefits of increased physical activity, and promote healthy lifestyle habits.
+Louisiana residents face an abundance of barriers that prevent living healthy lives.
+Offering resources for these challenges to Iberville Parish residents remains our priority.
+To address these concerns, a comprehensive nutritional education and physical activity program is provided.
+The objectives of these nutrition programs are to have adults and youth increase their knowledge of budget-friendly healthy food choices, to become aware of the benefits of increased physical activity, and to promote healthy lifestyle habits for all.

 4-H Youth Development

-The Iberville Parish 4-H Youth Development Program strives to create innovative programs which play a key role in implementing positive growth and development in Iberville Parish youth.
-The 2023-2024 school enrichment focus for grades 4-12 is “Imagineering Your Future” through which youth will gain knowledge of money management, problem solving, career readiness, and entrepreneurship.
-In addition, youth will be offered opportunities such as 4-H University, 4-H summer camp, livestock shows, shooting sports, workshops, and various other activities.
+The Iberville Parish 4-H Youth Development program strives to create innovative programs which play a key role in implementing positive development in Iberville Parish youth.
+The 2023-2024 school program focus for grades 4-12 is “IMAGINEering Your Future” through which youth will gain knowledge of money management, problem solving, career readiness, and entrepreneurship.
+In addition, youth will be offered ample opportunities such as participating through Junior Leaders and H.Y.P.E. initiatives, 4-H University, 4-H summer camp, livestock shows, shooting sports, workshops, and various other activities.

 Agriculture and Natural Resources

-Located just west of the Mississippi River and in the industrial core of the state, Iberville parish still has a very vibrant agriculture presence.
-The two major row crops in the parish are soybeans and sugarcane which span approximately 37,000 acres.
+Iberville Parish is located just west of the Mississippi River in the industrial core of the state.
+The parish maintains a very vibrant agriculture presence with two major row crops including both soybeans and sugarcane, which span approximately 37,000 acres.
 Iberville is also known for its livestock and forage production with approximately 4,500 acres of hay production and 6,500 cattle across the parish.
-Producers rely on information from LSU AgCenter specialists and researchers to make informed decisions that impact their daily production practices.
-This information is presented to them through our Iberville Sugarcane Production Meeting and farm visits with the local County Agent.
+The LSU AgCenter specialists and researchers provide information to assist producers with decisions that impact their daily production practices.
+This information is presented to them through an annual Iberville Sugarcane Production Meeting and local farm visits conducted by County Agents.

 Whom We Reach: